-The Fibre Channel port rate-limiting feature for the Cisco MDS 9100 Series Multilayer Fabric Switches controls the amount of bandwidth available to individual Fibre Channel ports within groups of four host-optimized ports.
-Limiting bandwidth on one or more Fibre Channel ports allows the other ports in the group to receive a greater share of the available bandwidth under high-use conditions.
+The Fibre Channel port rate-limiting feature for Cisco MDS 9100 Series Multilayer Fabric Switches controls the amount of bandwidth available to individual Fibre Channel ports within groups of four host-optimized ports.
+Limiting bandwidth on one or more Fibre Channel ports allows the other ports in the group to receive a greater share of available bandwidth under high-use conditions.
 Port rate limiting is also beneficial for throttling WAN traffic at the source to help eliminate excessive buffering in Fibre Channel and IP data network devices.

 Load Balancing of PortChannel Traffic

 PortChannels load balance Fibre Channel traffic using a hash of the source FC-ID and destination FC-ID, and optionally the exchange ID.
 Load balancing using PortChannels is performed over both Fibre Channel and FCIP links.
 Cisco MDS 9000 NX-OS also can be configured to load balance across multiple same-cost FSPF routes.